15 Things to do in Estepona

 Calle Larios: Next stop is Malaga’s most famous street, the pedestrianised Calle Larios, which is also its busiest and has become the vibrant central spine of the city.

 Some sort of cultural display usually lines this pedestrian street and musicians, magicians and human statues always provide entertainment.
 Admire the 19th-century architecture as you make your way to the Plaza de la Constitución square at the top.
-Pop into the Café Central to see the tiled board explaining the ten types of coffee you can ask for in Malaga.
+Make sure to go into Bar Malaga around the corner for tapas – a charming, traditional bar with a great atmosphere.

 ‘One-armed Lady’: Stop to admire Malaga’s unfinished Cathedral, known as ‘La Manquita’ as it only has one finished tower.
 Interior highlights include the Pedro de Mena choirstalls and two giant 18th-century organs.
-And if you fancy a tour of the Cathedral rooftops, book your place at the Palacio del Obispo or online (Museosmalaga.net).
+And if you fancy a tour of the Cathedral rooftops, book your place online (tickets.malaga.com).
 It’s 200 stairs up, but the panoramic views of the city below you make the climb more than worth it.

 Museum of Malaga: The newest arrival on the Malaga cultural scene, this giant museum ranks as the fifth largest in Spain and houses a unique collection of priceless archaeological pieces plus Spain’s largest exhibition of 19th century Spanish art.
 Make a lunch stop at the top-floor restaurant with some of the best dining views in town.
 Find them on their Facebook page.